The Importance of Learning Endgames - How to Do it Effectively

 Followed 41...Qb1+!
 42. Qxb1 Bxb1 43.
 Bxg5 Kh7 44. f3 Kg6 45.
 Bd8 Ba2 46.
 Kf2 Bc4 47.g4 hxg4 48. hxg4 Bd5 49.
 Kg3 Bc6 50.
 Kf4 Bb7 51.
 Ke3 Bc6 52. f4

 … And here Torosyan played 52...Bd7!

 The key move.
-Now if White plays f5, Black would give the Bishop for two Pawns playing 53...Bf5.
+If White plays f5, Black will give the Bishop for two Pawns playing 53...Bf5.

-In practice, it often happens that to achieve a familiar position a player needs to make a long calculation.
+In practice, it often happens that a player needs to make a long calculation to achieve a familiar position.
 Here's an example:

-Now if I told you that for making this move you should know the following pawn endgame, you would be surprised.
+If I told you that you should know the following pawn endgame for making this move, you would be surprised.

 This is a famous theoretical draw.

 Now let’s see what happened in the game after Nozdrachev’s 35.h5

 Black played 35...
 Rxf5 36.
 Qxg6+ Kh8 37.
 Qxh6+ (White can’t take on f5 because after Qb1+ they’ll lose the Rook) Kg8 38.
 Qg6+ Qg7 39.
 Rxf5 Qxg6 40.
 Rxf8+ Kxf8 41. hxg6 b5 42.
 Kg1 a5